 Then there's Alex Kingston as River Song.
 There are some people that don't like River Song.
 I'm not sure why.
 She's an interesting character - although there's a bit of Bernice Summerfield in there if you ask me - played by a brilliant actress.
 Yes, sometimes the 'Hello Sweety' stuff seems a bit naff but I like River Song.
-And she looks gorgeous in her 'stealing paintings' outfit.
 But I digress.
 I think part of the problem is that if River Song were the only women in Moff's Doctor Who who was a mysterious puzzle that required solving I think she'd be even better.
-Unfortunately Amy and Clara come with riddles of their own.
+Unfortunately, Amy and Clara come with riddles of their own.
 It's like a Sphinx convention.

 So these are two enjoyable episodes with some genuinely solid scenes but, as I said, sometimes the outs feel a bit like cheating.

-*For my foreign readers Google images of Boris Bus London & Routemaster London & you'll see exactly what I mean.
+*For my foreign readers Google images of Boris Bus London then the Routemaster London and you'll see exactly what I mean.
 One is a classic piece of design.
 The other a bloated half-arsed tribute.

 Tuesday, March 11, 2014

 And we're back.

 Well, I enjoyed that.
 Doctor Who as sit-com.
 It's Mork and Mindy redux.
 Well, the Doc and Craigy but you know what I mean.
 An alien in a human home.
 The Doctor trying to be an ordinary bloke whilst changing the lives of almost everyone that comes into contact with him, but especially Craig (James Corden) and Sophie (Daisy Haggard)